 Carnegie Museum of Natural History & Carnegie Museum of Art // 4400 Forbes Ave.

 Located adjacent to one another in a building connected with the Carnegie Library of Pittsburgh, the price of admission includes entry to both spots, so once you’ve had your fill of T-Rex stories, you can marvel at a variety of painting, sculptures, prints and more.
 The only downside for me was that it’s a lot of art to take in all at once, and I was experiencing some major museum fatigue by the end of our visit.

 Pittsburgh was a great reminder that it’s not only the super popular, world-renowned destinations that are worth visiting.
 There are so many under appreciated places out there to explore, where you can still enjoy great parks, architecture, museums, food and shopping – often with fewer crowds and lower prices!

-What’s your favorite destination that you’ve visited lately that doesn’t often find its way onto the travel blogs?
+Do you have a favorite destination that doesn’t often find its way onto the travel blogs?
 Let me know in the Comments!

 Pin this for later